oceanmodeling/seastats/README.md

 NB: the function uses [pyextremes](https://georgebv.github.io/pyextremes/quickstart/) in the background, with PoT method, using the `quantile` value of the observed signal as physical threshold and passes the `cluster_duration` argument.

-this happens when the function `storms/match_extremes.py` couldn't finc concomitent storms for the observed and modeled time series.
+this happens when the function `storms/match_extremes.py` couldn't find concomitent storms for the observed and modeled time series.

 ## Usage
 see [notebook](/notebooks/example_abed.ipynb) for details